davidpasek/FlexBook-Node/README.md

 docker-compose up

-... to bring the stach up
+... to bring the stack up